Melanie Stimmell: Fine Art

-Stimmell is a prolific fine artist creating whimsical works in soft pastels and oils that she shows predominantly through Park West Galleries.
-Her favorite subject is the divine feminine with elements of nature - sweet creatures and a serene environment with a bit of the quirky as her goddesses almost always sport incredibly sculptural, fantastical hair.
+Stimmell is a fine artist who creates works in soft pastels and oils, exhibiting primarily through Park West Galleries.
+Her work frequently features subjects centered on the feminine form combined with elements of nature, animals, and stylized hair designs.

 In 2021, Stimmell and her team (We Talk Chalk) created the murals in the domed ceiling of the new Grand Entrance in Caesar’s Palace in Las Vegas.